What is chickenpox?

 After you have symptoms of chickenpox, you can take over-the-counter medicines to help relieve discomfort.
 Check with your child's doctor before giving medicine to your child.

-- Acetaminophen (such as Tylenol) or ibuprofen (such as Advil) to reduce pain and fever.
+- Acetaminophen (such as Tylenol) to reduce pain and fever.
 Follow the package instructions carefully.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
-Acetaminophen and ibuprofen are different products with different dosing recommendations.
-Talk to your child's doctor before switching back and forth between doses of acetaminophen and ibuprofen.
-When you switch between two medicines, there is a chance your child will get too much medicine.
-Studies have not shown any added benefit from alternating these medicines.
 People over age 18 also can take aspirin to reduce fever.
 Do not give aspirin to anyone younger than 18, because of the risk of Reye syndrome.

 - Oral antihistamines (such as diphenhydramine) to relieve itching.
 Talk to your doctor before using any antihistamine lotions or creams on yourself or your child.
 And check with your child's doctor before giving antihistamine pills to your child.
 Antihistamines are not recommended for children younger than 6 years.